Social group: Social groups

-3) Collectives
+Collectives

 In contrast, spontaneous collectives, such as bystanders or audiences of various sizes, exist only for a very brief period of time and it is very easy to become an ingroup member from an outgroup member and vice versa.
 Collectives may display similar actions and outlooks.

-4) Categories
+Categories

-Categories consist of individuals that are similar to one another in a certain way, and members of this group can be permanent ingroup members or temporary ingroup members.
-Examples of categories are individuals with the same ethnicity, gender, religion, or nationality.
+Categories consist of individuals that are similar to one another in a certain way; members of this group can be permanent ingroup members or temporary ingroup members.
+Examples of categories include groups with the same ethnicity, gender, religion, or nationality.
 This group is generally the largest type of group.

 Health

 The social groups people are involved with in the workplace directly affect their health.
-No matter where you work or what the occupation is, feeling a sense of belonging in a peer group is a key to overall success.
+No matter where they work or what the occupation is, feeling a sense of belonging in a peer group is a key to overall success.
 Part of this is the responsibility of the leader (manager, supervisor, etc.).
 If the leader helps everyone feel a sense of belonging within the group, it can help boost morale and productivity.
 According to Dr. Niklas Steffens "Social identification contributes to both psychological and physiological health, but the health benefits are stronger for psychological health".
 The social relationships people have can be linked to different health conditions.
 Lower quantity or quality social relationships have been connected to issues such as: development of cardiovascular disease, recurrent myocardial infarction, atherosclerosis, autonomic dysregulation, high blood pressure, cancer and delayed cancer recovery, and slower wound healing as well as inflammatory biomarkers and impaired immune function, factors associated with adverse health outcomes and mortality.
 The social relationship of marriage is the most studied of all, the marital history over the course of one's life can form differing health outcomes such as cardiovascular disease, chronic conditions, mobility limitations, self-rated health, and depressive symptoms.
 Social connectedness also plays a large part in overcoming certain conditions such as drug, alcohol, or substance abuse.
 With these types of issues, a person's peer group play a big role in helping them stay sober.
 Conditions do not need to be life-threatening, one's social group can help deal with work anxiety as well.
 When people are more socially connected have access to more support.
 Some of the health issues people have may also stem from their uncertainty about just where they stand among their colleagues.
 It has been shown that being well socially connected has a significant impact on a person as they age, according to a 10-year study by the MacArthur Foundation, which was published in the book 'Successful Aging' the support, love, and care we feel through our social connections can help to counteract some of the health-related negatives of aging.
 Older people who were more active in social circles tended to be better off health-wise.